rajpratyush/Seek-the-Blahaj/levels/ryans_room/objectives/example_objective2/description.md

 </ul>
 </div>

-The Blahaj is not in the wwardrobe.
+The Blahaj is not in the wardrobe.

 Could the Blahaj be under or perching somewhere?